 Frequently Asked Questions

 Yes.
-We accept most commercial insurance plans but do call our office to make sure your insurance company is one that we accept and have a contract with.
+We accept most commercial insurance plans.
+Please call our office to make sure your insurance company is one that we accept and have a contract with.
 You can also call your insurance company and find out if Ashland Family Practice is a preferred provider under your plan.

 Yes, we see Medicare and OHP patients but are not currently taking any new Medicare or OHP patients at this time due to the high volume we currently are caring for.